 Image credit: Future PLC/ David Giles

-A new kitchen doesn’t mean you have to change the existing layout, if it ain’t broke don’t fix it basically.
-You can replace like for like with new cabinets and accessories to refresh a space without having to completely rework the layout.
-Or simply reconfiguring an existing space can go along way.
+A new kitchen doesn’t mean you have to change the existing layout, if it ain’t broke, don’t fix it.
+You can replace like for like with new cabinets and accessories to refresh a space without having to rework the layout completely.
+Or simply reconfiguring an existing space can go a long way.

-I have personally taking this approach in my own kitchen and as a result of extending the worktop along one wall rather than taking up two corners the space feels as though it’s double the size.
-All the units were salvaged and refitted under a new length of worktop, meaning a low budget for a big impact!
+I have personally taken this approach in my kitchen, and as a result of extending the worktop along one wall rather than taking up two corners, the space feels as though it’s double the size.
+All the units were salvaged and refitted under a new length of worktop, meaning a low budget for a significant impact!

 Image credit: Future PLC/ Chris Snook

-A well-considered appliance kitchen appliance layout idea will ensure a smoother running kitchen.
-Forgetting to factor in electrical goods, at point of design especially, will make for a less functional space.
+A well-considered kitchen appliance layout idea will ensure a smoother-running kitchen.
+Forgetting to factor in electrical goods, at the point of design especially, will make for a less functional space.

 20. Leaning towards style over substance